NebulaAnish/To-Do-List-with-Advanced-Features/documentation.md

     GET http://localhost:8000/api/items/exportcsv

 ## Upload with CSV
 You can bulk update the data into database from a csv file directly by sending a POST request to the following endpoint.
 Make sure to set form-data in request body and key as `csv_file` and change the type from text to file.
 Then send a POST request along with the csv file.
 Take a look at the below screenshot for reference.
+You can use the input.csv for testing purpose.

     POST http://localhost:8000/api/items/uploadcsv
 ![Alt text](image.png)